Top 10 Father’s Day Songs

 'My Father's House'

 A distant relationship with his father inspired Bruce Springsteen to write this song.
-His father was not enthralled by his son's musical leanings and famously spoke about “that goddamn guitar” to Springsteen, a moment that was later immortalized as an onstage story from Bruce leading into 'Growin' Up.'
+His father was not enthralled by his son's musical leanings and famously spoke about “that goddamn guitar” to Springsteen, a moment that was later immortalized as an onstage story from Bruce in the middle of "Growin' Up."

 The song title stems from the nickname given to Alice in Chains guitarist Jerry Cantrell's father during the Vietnam war.
 Overall, it's a dark remembrance that Cantrell says was a “healing” experience for both he and his father, who described his time in Vietnam as a “weird” and “sad.”